borbalher/js.debug/README.md

   // if an auto increment index should be printed.
   index: true,

-  // a prefixed keyword to define the output.
+  // a string that will prefix the output.
-  prefix: 'debug',
+  prefix: false,

   // what separator to be used between prefixes and content.
   separator: ':\t'